gonzalo123/locator/README.md

 ## Playing with Ionic, Lumen, Firebase, Google maps, Raspberry Pi and background geolocation.

 I wanna do a simple pet project.
 The idea is to build a mobile application.
 This application will track my gps location and send this information to a Firebase database.
 I've never play with Firebase and I want to learn a little bit.
-With this information I will build a simple web application hosted in my Raspberry py.
+With this information I will build a simple web application hosted in my Raspberry Pi.
 This web application will show a Google map with my last location.
 I will put this web application in my TV and anyone in my house will see where I am every time.

 That's the idea.
 I want a MVP.
 First the mobile application.
 I will use ionic framework.
 The mobile application is very simple it only has a toggle to activate-deactivate the background geolocation (sometimes I don't want to be tracked :).